abdelrahman719/manage-lab-instrumentals-calibrations-/README.md

 ## Installation

-Use node package manager to install the run by "nodemon app.js"
+Use node package manager to install "npm init " => "npm i " then run project by "nodemon app.js"

 ```